 Today Independent Living, Inc. is a recognized leader in Dane County for providing high quality, innovative and cost effective community-based services to older adults and people with disabilities.

-Contact person: Linda Lane, Volunteer Manager, (phone), (email)
+Contact person: Dan Barlow, Volunteer Manager, (phone), (email)

 Office fax number:

 ||2970 Chapel Valley Road, Suite 203